Lee Kun-hee, who made South Korea's Samsung a global powerhouse, dies at 78

 “For Jay Y. Lee, getting the most of that stake Lee Kun-hee holds is more important than ever,” Ahn said.
 “The key here is with taxes.
 Coming up with enough taxes related to that inheritance and avoiding possible disputes with his sisters are the major hurdles.”

-It remains unclear how the elder Lee’s three children will split his wealth, an issue that has led to family feuds at other chaebols in recent years after the death of their patriarchs.
+It remains unclear how the elder Lee’s three children and his wife will split his wealth, an issue that has led to family feuds at other chaebols in recent years after the death of their patriarchs.

 “It has been six years since Lee was hospitalised, so if there is a consensus among the children, Samsung will go through an orderly succession.
 If not, there is a possibility of a feud,” said Park Sang-in, a professor at Seoul National University.